-- Tables should be numbered with numerals (1, 2, 3) in the order called out in the text. - Become familiar with each table's structure and contents; data should be clearly presented. - Comments that apply to the entire table may be included in the table title, in or out of parentheses, as appropriate. - Comments that apply to particular parts of a table may be indicated as footnotes to that table, with superscripted lowercase letters (a, b, c) inserted at the highest hierarchical heading level to which they apply. - Table number and title should appear above top rule of table.
-It should be coded <tab title>. - All columns (including stub) must have a heading. - Eliminate fully blank line spaces.
-If necessary to differentiate data sections within the table body, use a bold head centered across all columns in same font size as table body text.
-If the differentiation applies only to the stub column entries, indent the subordinate stub-column entries. - Cells with no data should contain an em dash or "n/a," which should be defined in the table title.
+- Tables should be numbered with numerals (1, 2, 3) in the order called out in the text. - Become familiar with each table's structure and contents; data should be clearly presented. - Comments that apply to the entire table may be included in the table title, in or out of parentheses, as appropriate.

+- Comments that apply to particular parts of a table should be table footnotes, with superscript lowercase letters (^a, ^b, ^c) inserted at the highest hierarchical heading level to which they apply. - Table number and title should appear above top rule of table.
+It should be coded <tab title>. - All columns (including stub) must have a heading. - Eliminate blank line spaces.
+If need to differentiate data sections within the table body, use a bold head centered across all columns in same font size as table body text.
+If differentiation applies only to the stub column entries, indent the subordinate stub-column entries. - Cells with no data should contain an em dash or "n/a," which should be defined in the table title.
 (However, a stub column cell should remain empty rather than repeat information identical to the stub cell(s) above it.)